lucianoengdev/Investimentos_x_Acidentes/README.md

 - [x] Step 4: Prepare and adjust investment data using IPCA inflation.
 - [x] Compare corrected investment with fatal crashes using overall and phase-based exploratory views.
 - [x] Document the conclusion and the limits of estimating investment effects.
+- [x] Create a baseline modeling report for occurrence-level fatal-crash classification.

 ### In Progress

 - [ ] Write the technical article from the exploratory analysis and documented findings.
+- [ ] Improve the occurrence-level machine learning feature set and compare model behavior.

 ### Future Extension

-- [ ] Define an occurrence-level fatal-crash classification question.
+- [ ] Refine model validation and interpretation after feature-engineering experiments.
-- [ ] Train and evaluate machine learning models as a complementary repository extension.
+- [ ] Decide whether the machine learning extension should remain exploratory or become a polished repository module.

 ## Kilometer Correction